MakotoE/aws-academy-notes/README.md

   - Can be stored in multiple AZs for high availability

 # AWS Well-Architected Framework
+- Provides guidance to help cloud architects improve their infrastructure
 - Operational excellence
   - Focus: Run and monitor systems to deliver business value; continually improve supporting processes and procedures
   - Perform operations as code